NCERT Solutions For Class 9 Science Chapter 5 - The Fundamental Unit Of Life

 Answer:

-When the cells are damaged to such an extent that they are incapable of performing certain functions which are essential for survival, the organism tries to get rid of these cells.
+When the cells are damaged to such an extent that they are incapable of performing certain functions that are essential for survival, the organism tries to get rid of these cells.

-For this function, the lysosomes which are membrane-bound organelles burst and release digestive enzymes called lysozymes which destruct the cell and lysosomes are therefore called suicide bags.
+For this function, the lysosomes, which are membrane-bound organelles, burst and release hydrolytic enzymes called hydrolases, which destroy the cell, and lysosomes are therefore called suicide bags.

 Ques.
-4. Where are proteins synthesized inside the cell?
+4. Where are proteins synthesised inside the cell?

 Answer:

-• Inside the cells, the proteins are synthesized at sites called ribosomes.
+• Inside the cells, the proteins are synthesised at sites called ribosomes.

 • These are very small structures made up of ribonucleic acids and proteins.